department-of-veterans-affairs/va.gov-team/platform/working-with-vsp/onboarding/repo-guidelines.md

 ## <a id="large-files"></a>File Storage and Large Files
-- If you are uploading files such as jpegs, xls, pdf, etc, which are large in size, please utilize [git-lfs](https://git-lfs.github.com/), do not upload through the windows GH interface.
+To improve site performance and conserve storage space, VSP requires that **large files (3MB or greater)** be uploaded to the va.gov-team repository only via the [Git Large File Storage (LFS) extension](https://git-lfs.github.com/).
+Git LFS replaces large files with text pointers inside team and product folders, while storing the file contents on a remote server.

+Large files may include the following:

+- formatted documents, such as Microsoft Word, Excel, PowerPoint or PDFs
+- design documents, such as Photoshop, InDesign or Sketch files
+- audio files, such as mp3 files
+- video files, such as .mov, .m4a or .mp4 files

+Your development resource should be able to upload large files to LFS using the GitHub command line or desktop app on the team’s behalf.

+### Please do not upload large files via the web interface.

+If you have questions about how to upload files via Git LFS, we recommend consulting this [tutorial](https://github.com/git-lfs/git-lfs/wiki/Tutorial).
+The content/IA team can connect your team with additional support if needed.

-- If you will be uploading a lot of external files, it can be helpful to create a `files` folder in your area to keep your key folders clean and keep key documentation findable.
-The files can then be linked to from a markdown file so they are easily findable.
+If your team will be uploading a lot of external files, it can be helpful to create a ‘files’ folder in your team or product area to keep your key folders free of clutter.
+The files can then be linked to from a Markdown file so they are easily findable.

 ## <a id="maintainance"></a>Maintaining this repo
 To ensure this repo provides clean and helpful documentation, a process for ongoing maintenance and review  will be needed.
 This may include implementing a standard archiving process, general governance to maintain the repo's integrity, reviews/audits for look for sensitive info, etc.

 ## <a id="questions"></a>Questions
 If you have any questions about using this repo, please don't hesitate to reach out to the VSP team through `#vfs-platform-support` or `#vsp-content-ia`.